Persian Food and the Art of Cooking in Persian Culture

 - polo: white rice served alone or with the addition of meat, vegetables and herbs, including loobia polo, albaloo polo, sabzi polo, zereshk polo, baghali polo, and others)

-- a diverse variety of salads, pastries, and drinks specific to different parts of Iran.
+- A diverse variety of salads, pastries, and drinks specific to different parts of Iran.

 There are three main methods that are used to cook rice in Iran:

 This method is cooking rice by placing it in salt and water and then letting it boil for a time.
 After that, the rice should be drained and then returned to the pot so that it can be steamed.
 When it is done, the rice should have separated grains.

 A very popular example would be “Addas Polo”.
 The main trick is to mix the rice with your ingredients and then turning the heat to an average or minimum level and letting the ingredients cook well.